busypeoples/spected/README.md

 ```

 ##### Validating Dynamic Data
-There are cases where a validation has to run against an unkown number of items. f.e. submitting a form with dynamic fields.
+There are cases where a validation has to run against an unknown number of items. f.e. submitting a form with dynamic fields.
 These dynamic fields can be an array or as object keys.

 ```js